Jschelling0/the_final/README.md

 Mode of Communication: Slack DM - All team members are on different work schedules and time zones.
 Group Messaging in Slack, at this time, seems like a good communication source and outlet.

+Data Source: Food and Agriculture Organization of the United Nations

 Overview of the Project